rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/may.md

 * **Build Timeout**

-    Previously, thre was no timeout after you trigger a build.
+    Previously, there was no timeout after you trigger a build.
 Now the build timeout is set to 60 minutes.

 #### Bugfixes